Inspired Healthcare Capital Lawsuit: January 2026 Update — Independent Management, Restructuring & Investor Losses

 Why Inspired Healthcare Capital Investments Were High-Risk

-Despite being marketed as income-oriented real estate investments, IHC products were Reg D private placements, which carry significant risks, including:
+Despite being marketed as income-oriented real estate investments, IHC offerings were Reg D private placements, which carry substantial risks, including:

 -